assimp/assimp-mdb/README.md

 # The Assimp-Model-Database
-The Asset-Importer-Lib model database - a collection of free models.
+The Asset-Importer-Lib model database - a collection of free models, different model-databases, free or commercials and the collection of model specifications.

 # The Model-Database
 See https://github.com/assimp/assimp-mdb/tree/master/model-db/ to find the models provided by us.